In the south-east of Berlin you will find an early example of social housing: the Gartenstadt Falkenberg (Falkenberg garden city).

 The other Berlin locations as the Grand Tour of Berlin Modernism:

 Practical information from visitBerlin

-Adlershof and Gartenstadt Falkenberg are best reached by taking S-Bahn line 8 to Grünau.
-The Berlin Welcome Card is ideal for local public transport.
+Adlershof and also Gartenstadt Falkenberg are best reached by taking S-Bahn line 8 to Grünau.
+For public transport, the Berlin Welcome Card is a good idea.

 Major nineteenth-century novelist Theodor Fontane described the idyllic location of Grünau in his “Travels through the Mark Brandenburg”.
 By 1900, wealthy families had begun settling along the banks of the Dahme, building the villas that still dominate the neighbourhood.
 The district became even more famous with its regatta that attracts many rowing enthusiasts and fans in the summer.